Thermodynamics of magnetized BPS baryonic layers and the effects of the Isospin chemical potential

-Different solutions are labeled by a topological invariant (that we are going to call $B$) defined as the index of $U$ ($B=\mbox{Index}(U)$).
-This index takes integer values and is associated to the number of baryons contained in the system \cite{manton2004topological}.
-In our case,
+Notably, different solutions of the equations of motion are labeled by a topological invariant (that we are going to call $B$) defined as the index of the map $U$ ($B=\mbox{Index}(U)$).
+This index takes integer values and is associated with the number of baryons contained in the system (in other words, the \textit{baryonic charge}) \cite{manton2004topological}.
+It can be explicitly computed as follows